- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 On this date in 1929, Raymond R. Patterson was born.
 He was a Black poet, writer, and professor.

-Born in Harlem, he was a graduate of the New York City Public School System.
-Patterson received his BA in Political Science from Lincoln University in Pennsylvania, where he was class poet, and won the Boretone Mountain Poetry Award for best poem written by an undergraduate.
+He was born in Harlem and graduated from the New York City Public School System.
+Patterson received his BA in Political Science from Lincoln University in Pennsylvania, where he was a class poet and won the Boretone Mountain Poetry Award for the best poem written by an undergraduate.
 He received his MA in English from NYU.

 He also wrote two opera librettos and an unpublished book-length poem on the life of Phillis Wheatley.
 Patterson read his works widely, from local venues to the Library of Congress in Washington, D.C., and at the 60th Birthday Celebration of Chinua Achebe at the University of Nigeria.
-He collaborated with his wife in the creation of Black Poets Reading, a non-profit speakers' bureau; he represented the U.Ss at the Struga Festival in Macedonia.
+He collaborated with his wife to create Black Poets Reading, a non-profit speakers' bureau; he represented the U.S. at the Struga Festival in Macedonia.
 He was an Umbra Poet who served on the executive boards of the Poetry Society of America, the PEN American Center, and the Walt Whitman Birthplace.

-Patterson joined the New York City College faculty in 1968 and was founder of its Langston Hughes Festival, which he directed from 1973 to 1993.
+Patterson joined the New York City College faculty in 1968 and founded its Langston Hughes Festival, which he directed from 1973 to 1993.
 Patterson was on the board of the Walt Whitman Birthplace for many years.
-Ray Patterson died on April 5, 2001, at the age of 71.
+Ray Patterson died on April 5, 2001, at 71.
 He is survived by a daughter, Ama Patterson, a sister, Carol Patterson Lewis of Plainfield, N.J., and two grandchildren.